Margaret Anna Cusack: Knock

 Her transfer orders were for her to return to Newry, but she moved to Mayo where she was determined to erect a convent at Knock.
 Cusack has been described as "a temperamental extremist", "eccentric and rebellious", "passionate and difficult, constantly at odds with her ecclesiastical superiors", who was "an early and fervent believer in the apparition of the Virgin Mary at Knock".
 Younger contemporaries of hers in the convent remembered her as "furious when disturbed and capable of making physical attacks", such as tugging off their veils.

 In 1880 she published the pamphlet The Apparition at Knock; with the depositions of the witness[es] examined by the Ecclesiastical Commission appointed by His Grace the Archbishop of Tuam and the conversion of a young Protestant lady by a vision of the Blessed Virgin.

 In 1936 Archbishop Thomas Gilmartin of Tuam established a second Commission of Enquiry.
 As most of the documents from the early years at Knock were assumed to have been lost, the commission was forced to rely upon press reports and devotional works printed in the 1880s, which portrayed the developing cult in a positive light, and interviews with Patrick Byrne and Mary Byrne O'Connell, the last surviving witnesses.
 A special tribunal was set by the Cardinal Hayes, Archbishop of New York, to examine John Curry who was residing there.

-In 1995, while doing research in Washington DC, among the papers of Margaret Anna Cusack, John J. White, discovered a large box marked 'pre-foundation papers'.
+In 1995, while doing research in Washington, among the papers of Cusack, John J. White, came upon a large box marked 'pre-foundation papers'.
 "The box contained the original, unedited depositions of several of the 21 August 1879 witnesses, the original manuscript of the parish priest's account of cures, depositions and statements taken from witnesses in 1880, and hundreds of other documents and letters from people seeking or claiming cures through the intercession of Our Lady of Knock.".

-While there are many local shrines throughout Ireland, Margaret Anna Cusack joined Canon Ulick Bourke and Timothy Daniel Sullivan in promoting Knock as a national Marian pilgrimage site.
+While there are many local shrines throughout Ireland, Cusack joined Canon Ulick Bourke and Timothy Daniel Sullivan in promoting Knock as a national Marian pilgrimage site.
 According to John J. White, professor of history at Dayton University, the Knock pilgrimages and the Land League developed simultaneously along parallel lines.
-Both involved many of the same individuals, and used similar methods of popularization and promotion.
+Both involved many of the same individuals and used similar methods of popularization and promotion.
 "The Cusack papers show how many figures from moderate nationalists to Land Leaguers and Fenians were actively involved with Knock."
 Although Cusack was widely seen as associated with the Land League, she herself claimed that she was not, and did not entirely approve of the movement.